sara-nl/researchdrivedocs/source/Pages/General/rclone.rst

 4. Select the type of webdav storage system.
 Select **Owncloud**
 5. Type in your user name.
 6. Select: **y) Yes type in my own password**
 7. Type in your password and type it in again for confirmation.
-This is the webdav password you have in the ResearchDrive web page at Settings->Security->WebDAV passwords
+This is the webdav password you have in the Research Drive web page at Settings->Security->WebDAV passwords
 8. Confirm your settings

 The **rclone.conf** file resides in **.config/rclone/** by default.